Try3D/Try3D/README.md

 ┌───[ tools ]─────────────▰▰▰
 │
 │  I love using linux, neovim, and the cli tools for my work.
 And Tokyonight theme on everything.
+│
-│  In my opinion, simplicity is the ultimate sophistication.
+│  "Simplicity is the ultimate sophistication"
 │                           - Steve Jobs
 └────────────────────▰▰▰
 </pre>